 Experian is a global information company with offices in 39 countries.
 We provide a range of services to organisations as well as individuals, helping you check and manage your credit report and protect yourself against identity theft.

 Experian Plc is listed on the London Stock Exchange (EXPN) and is a constituent of the FTSE 100 index.

 How do I contact Experian?

-We're always happy to get your feedback but please first ensure it is Experian you wish to contact and not a bank, credit card company, loan company or other financial body displayed in CreditMatcher, as these need to be contacted directly.
+We're always happy to talk to you, but please first make sure that it's Experian you wish to contact and not a bank, credit card company, loan company or other financial body displayed in CreditMatcher, as you'll need to contact these directly.

 If you have an enquiry about the progress of an application, or are experiencing technical problems on a third party site, please contact the company in question in order to resolve your query.

 For any queries regarding CreditMatcher, please email firstname.lastname@example.org

 For security purposes, if you have a CreditMatcher account please ensure you contact us from the email address registered on your CreditMatcher account.